Mission Statement

 • Communicating Truth, Goodness, and Beauty

 Education is primarily the responsibility and privilege of parents, and Trinity School seeks to enter into a partnership with our parents toward the goal of an excellent education.
-Our aim is to support families by bringing our special resources to bear to help them attain their educational and spiritual goals.
-To this end, we encourage each family to be actively involved in the child’s life as a Trinity student, and we look forward to working together to develop this community of learning called Trinity School.
+Our aim is to support families by bringing together our special resources to help them attain their educational and spiritual goals.
+To this end, we encourage each family to be actively involved in their child’s life as a Trinity student, and we look forward to working together to develop this community of learning called Trinity School.

 Education is primarily the responsibility and privilege of parents, and Trinity School seeks to enter into a partnership with our parents toward the goal of an excellent education.